Stages 2, 3 and 4 of the Eastern Busway runs between the intersection of Ti Rakau Drive / Pakuranga Road and Botany Town centre.

 - A new bus station at Botany town centre.

-- A new architecturally designed urban flyover, connecting Pakuranga Road with Pakuranga Highway.
+- A new grade separated road, connecting Pakuranga Road with Pakuranga Highway.

 - Building a new modern busway bridge across the Pakuranga Creek next to the existing road bridge with a wide shared path for cyclists and pedestrians.